KevinFasusi/supplychainpy/CONTRIBUTING.md

 The three most likely reasons for contributing are:

-- Fixing a bug you have discovered;
+- Fixing a bug, you have discovered;
 - Closing an open issue, posted by the community; and
-- Adding a feature you would like to see in the project.
+- Adding a feature, you would like to see in the project.

 If you want to report a bug, please use the [issues](https://github.com/KevinFasusi/supplychainpy/issues) tracker.
-Check to if the issue has been submitted.
+Check if the issue is already submitted.
 If the issue is not listed, raise a ticket.

 ### Fix the issue